-- 5.5.1.
-A periodic exception report shall be submitted to the Secretary, in a manner and at a frequency to be established by the Secretary.
-Compliance with this periodic exception reporting requirement shall be demonstrated as outlined in section I.B.4. of the DAQ approved "45CSR2 and 45CSR10 Monitoring Plan" attached in Appendix A of this permit.
-[45CSR§2-8.3.b.] - 5.5.2.
-Excess opacity periods resulting from any malfunction of Aux 1 or its air pollution control equipment, meeting the following conditions, may be reported on a quarterly basis unless otherwise required by the Secretary: - a.
-The excess opacity period does not exceed thirty (30) minutes within any twenty-four (24) hour period; and - b.
+- 4.5.3.
+Excess opacity periods resulting from any malfunction of Unit 1, Unit 2, Unit 3, or their air pollution control equipment, meeting the following conditions, may be reported on a quarterly basis unless otherwise required by the Secretary: - a.
+The excess opacity period does not exceed thirty (30) minutes within any twenty-four (24) hour period; and b.
 Excess opacity does not exceed forty percent (40%).